Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Abstract

 \section{Abstract}

-A (special case of a) fundamental result of Horn and Loewner [\textit{Trans.
+A special case of a fundamental result of Loewner and Horn [\textit{Trans.
 Amer.
 Math.
-Soc.} 1969] says that given an integer $n \geq 1$, if the entrywise application of a smooth function $f : (0,\infty) \to \mathbb{R}$ preserves the set of $n \times n$ positive semidefinite matrices with positive entries, then the first $n$ derivatives of $f$ are non-negative on $(0,\infty)$.
-Despite much interest and activity in the literature on entrywise positivity preservers, this has remained the only known necessary condition in fixed dimension for general preservers.
+Soc.} 1969] says that given an integer $n \geq 1$, if the entrywise application of a smooth function $f : (0,\infty) \to \mathbb{R}$ preserves the set of $n \times n$ positive semidefinite matrices with positive entries, then $f$ and its first $n-1$ derivatives are non-negative on $(0,\infty)$.
+In a recent joint work with Belton--Guillot--Putinar [\textit{J.\ Eur.\ Math.\ Soc.}, in press], we proved a stronger version, and used it to strengthen the Schoenberg--Rudin characterization of dimension-free positivity preservers [\textit{Duke Math.\ J.}\ 1942, 1959].

-On the other hand, in recent work with Belton--Guillot--Putinar [\textit{Adv.
-Math.} 2016] and with Tao (2017), we used local, `real analytic versions' of this condition at the origin, and using this discovered unexpected connections between entrywise polynomials preserving positivity and Schur polynomials.

-In this paper, we unify the two stories by (i)~strengthening the Horn--Loewner result to prove the positivity of the first $n$ nonzero Taylor coefficients at each point; and (ii)~simultaneously unifying and extending the state-of-the-art variants of the Horn--Loewner theorem in the literature.
-We also explain using the work with Tao (2017) why our `Master Theorem~\ref{Tmain}' is sharp.
+In recent works with Belton--Guillot--Putinar [\textit{Adv.\ Math.}\ 2016] and with Tao [\textit{Amer.\ J.\ Math.}, in press] we used local, real-analytic versions at the origin of the Horn--Loewner condition, and discovered unexpected connections between entrywise polynomials preserving positivity and Schur polynomials.
+In this paper, we unify these two stories via a Master Theorem (Theorem~A) which (i)~simultaneously unifies and extends all of the aforementioned variants; and (ii)~proves the positivity of the first $n$ nonzero Taylor coefficients at individual points rather than on all of $(0,\infty)$.

-A key step in the proof is a new determinantal / symmetric function identity (Theorem~\ref{Phorn}), which shows that Schur polynomials naturally arise from considering arbitrary smooth entrywise maps; this extends known results involving polynomial preservers.
-Of independent interest may be the following application to symmetric function theory (Theorem~\ref{Tsymm}): we extend the Schur function expansion of the Cauchy determinant (whose matrix entries are geometric series $1 / (1 - u_j v_k)$), as well as of a determinant of Frobenius (whose matrix entries are a sum of two geometric series), to arbitrary power series, and over all commutative rings.
+A key step in the proof is a new determinantal / symmetric function calculation (Theorem~B), which shows that Schur polynomials arise naturally from considering arbitrary entrywise maps that are sufficiently differentiable.
+Of independent interest may be the following application to symmetric function theory: we extend the Schur function expansion of Cauchy's (1841) determinant (whose matrix entries are geometric series $1 / (1 - u_j v_k)$), as well as of a determinant of Frobenius [\textit{J.\ reine angew.\ Math.}\ 1882] (whose matrix entries are a sum of two geometric series), to arbitrary power series, and over all commutative rings.